webability-go/xcore/README.md

 - XTemplates now resolve {{ fields with path id>id>id
 - XTemplates now resolve @@ metalanguage with 1 and 2 Parameters
 - XTemplates now resolve && metalanguage with 1,2 and 3 Parameters
-- (Working) XTemplates now resolve ?? metalanguage with 1, and 2 Parameters
+- XTemplates now resolve ?? metalanguage with 1, and 2 Parameters
+- (Working) XTemplates now resolve !! debug orders
 - XTemplates now implements sub templates derivation (-none -first -last -(key) -(number) )
 - Manuals for XCache, XLanguage and XTemplate written with reference of the metalanguage